 - Conservation: Our volunteers work to fight against global warming, air pollution, aquifer depletion, and urban sprawl.
 We promote clean energy, water conservation, and responsible transportation options.

-- Outings: From local dayhikes to weekend canoe trips to week-long camping trips to places such as Big Bend and Colorado's San Juan Mountains, our Outings are recognized for being fun, educational, and well-organized.
+- Outings: From local dayhikes to weekend canoe trips to week-long camping trips to places such as Big Bend and Colorado's San Juan Mountains, our Outings are recognized for being well-organized, educational, and rewarding.

-- Inner City Outings: Our community-outreach program connects inner-city youth with nature by taking them on outdoor educational field trips.
+- Inspiring Connections Outdoors: Our community-outreach program connects underserved youth and adults with nature by taking them on outdoor educational field trips.

 The Austin Regional Group is part of National Sierra Club, our nation's oldest, largest, and most influential grassroots environmental organization, with over 2 million members and supporters.
-We work closely with the Lone Star Chapter, a Sierra Club subgroup that addresses Texas-wide environmental issues.
+We are also part of the Lone Star Chapter, the Sierra Club entity that addresses Texas-wide environmental issues.

-Key decisions regarding the Group's operation - including political endorsements and positions on environmental issues - are made by the seven-member Executive Committee.
+Key decisions regarding the Group's operation are made by the seven-member Executive Committee.